Psychoeducational Testing

 Clear self-pay pricing, with no surprises

 This evaluation is offered on a self-pay basis, with your exact fee confirmed during your free consultation.
-Paying privately means fast scheduling without a waitlist, full privacy over your records, and a senior clinician's attention throughout — which matters when you're working toward a school or testing deadline.
+Paying privately means fast scheduling without a waitlist, full privacy over your records, and a senior clinician's attention throughout — which matters when you are working toward a school or testing deadline.

-Before testing begins, you'll receive a written Good Faith Estimate of the full cost.
-This is your right under the federal No Surprises Act, and we treat it as a baseline of transparency.
+Before testing begins, you will receive a written Good Faith Estimate of the full cost.
+This is your right under the federal No Surprises Act, and it is treated as a baseline of transparency.

 Turnaround.
-Written reports are typically completed within 1–2 weeks of your final testing session.
-If you have a deadline, tell us on the consult.
+Written reports are typically completed within 2 weeks of your final testing session.
+If you have a deadline, mention it on the consult.

 What your report can be used for